feathersui/feathersui-website/learn/as3-starling/theme-sources.md

 sidebarTitle: Original design sources for example themes
 ---

 If you'd like to modify the appearance of an example theme provided with Feathers, you may download the original source files below.
-Each theme is available as a FLA file for Animate CC, where you can modify the original vector artwork and export a new sprite sheet for Starling.
-Alternatively, you may download a set of individual PNG files that may be used with other tools, such as Texture Packer.
+Each theme is available as a _.fla_ file for Adobe Animate, where you can modify the original vector artwork and export a new sprite sheet for Starling.
+Alternatively, you may export a set of individual _.png_ files using [this _.jsfl_ script](https://github.com/feathersui/feathersui-starling/blob/v4.1.1/themes/Export%20Theme%20PNGs.jsfl) to use them with other tools, such as Texture Packer.

 ### Metal Works Mobile Theme